MICAH's Precinct Caucus Resolutions

 Title: Decisions around housing that is affordable and homeless shelters

-The needs of people regarding housing and homeless shelter are best understood by people who need affordable housing and who use homeless shelters.
+Rationale: The needs of people regarding housing and homeless shelter are best understood by people who need affordable housing and who use homeless shelters.

 Resolved: Decisions made about housing and homeless issues should have people who are impacted by those decisions at the decision making tables at every level.